chillblox/jdk14-log/README.md

 where: `<d1>=17.262`, `<d2>=16.6638`, `<d3>=17.1912`, `<d4>=15.7475` and `<d5>=15.9221`.

 The winner is: logging callbacks with `+` operator!!!

+Compared with parameterized logging statements it is 2 seconds faster for 1 milion logging statements - Ok, not a big deal but anyway it is supported in jdk-log, how you log its a matter of taste.

+Benchmark code:

 ```
 package test.logging;